I was born in

 For seven years I lived in a little cabin on the shores of Cook Inlet.
 I wrote a couple of books and all in all had the best time of my life.
 Alaska is beautiful and alluring, and I was very sorry to say goodbye.

 Eventually, however, I was forced to do just that.
-There are only so many opportunities for a freelance writer in the 49th State, and so I reluctantly returned to the outskirts of the nation's capital, and I now make my home in Alexandria, Virginia.
+There are only so many opportunities for a freelance writer in the 49th State, and so I reluctantly returned to the outskirts of the nation's capital, living from 2005 to 2014 in Alexandria, Virginia.
+At the end of 2014, I moved again, to the beautiful Green Mountains of Vermont; I now reside in a small village called Bristol, which I hope and suspect will be my home for many a long year.